Notarization of Documents

 Why do we need to notarize certain documents?

 It is an assurance by a duly appointed and unbiased Notary Public that a document is authentic.
 Also, it certifies that its signature is genuine, and that its signer acted without coercion or intimidation.
 In other words, a notary certifies the identity of the signer and that they signed the document in front of a Notarial Services Attorney.

 What is a Notary Public or Notarial Services Attorney?

 A notary public is a person of integrity appointed to act as an impartial witness to the signing of an important transaction.
 They perform a notarial act which validates the transaction.
 The act of notary is for the purpose of preventing fraud and forgery by requiring the personal presence of the signer and satisfactorily identifying the signer.
 Unlike other countries, in Thailand, only lawyers/attorneys have the authority to act as Notarial Services Attorney through the regulations of the Lawyers Council.
-For an Attorney in Thailand to become a Notarial Services Attorney, he must pass a special legal training course from the Lawyer’s council to get a notary’s license or attestation.
+Moreover, for an Attorney in Thailand to become a Notarial Services Attorney, he must pass the special legal training course from the Lawyer’s council to get a notary’s license or attestation.